SumaAcharya/sumaacharya.github.io/aboutme.md

 ### A movie buff:

 Always enjoy thriller/action/comedy genre of movies and even monologue dramas.
 A big fan of the <b> 'Avengers'</b> espcially <b> Mr. Stark </b>from Iron-Man series.
-During school days, was part of speech, drama and dramatics club, were in I have participated in various monologues , public-speaking, plays and debate competitions and won accolades too.
+During school days, was part of speech, drama and dramatics club, were in I have participated in various monologues , public-speaking and play competitions and won accolades too.

-### A Sports enthusiast:

-Keen follower of the Olympics and other international tournaments.
-Love sports games like Badminton, Swimming and Basketball.
-In my free time , I love and ready to burn some calories on the Badminton court ;)